Dee66/tv-practical/README.md

 # tv-practical

 ## Objective
-This project is a back-end system that enables users to connect their TV to fibertime™ using a mobile device.
-It provides APIs for:
+This project implements the back-end services required for a customer to connect their TV to fibertime™ using a mobile device.
+It provides secure, scalable APIs for:
 - Generating and validating TV pairing codes.
 - User authentication via phone number and OTP.
-- Managing the connection between the TV and mobile device.
+- Managing the connection between TV and mobile device.
-- Retrieving user bundle information.
+- Retrieving and displaying user bundle information.

+## Features
+- RESTful API built with NestJS (Node.js).
+- MongoDB for data storage, with indexes for efficient querying.
+- JWT authentication and role-based access control.
+- Rate limiting on OTP endpoints.
+- Real-time updates via WebSockets and polling.
+- Redis caching for performance.
+- Dockerized for easy setup and deployment.
+- API documentation via Swagger (`/api/docs`).
+- Postman collection for easy testing.
+- Database seeding for development/demo.

 ## Prerequisites
-- Ensure Docker and Docker Compose are installed on your system.
+- Docker and Docker Compose installed.
 - Ensure nothing is running on port `27012`.

 ## Setup Instructions